-&lt;sup>3 As required by the American Association of State Highway Officials standards for rural highways.
+3As required by the American Association of State Highway Officials standards for rural highways.

-- Paving type and specifications shall be per Borough Street specifications adopted by Borough Council by resolution and maintained by the Borough Engineer. - b.
-Road paving standards.
+- (b) Road paving standards.
 All drawings shall be submitted on sheets stamped by a registered engineer or landscape architect for consideration.
 Rigid pavements are acceptable substitutes for flexible pavements on minor and collector streets.
 Such substitute pavement must be approved by the Borough Engineer and Borough Council.
-Where feasible, an approved permeable pavement is encouraged to assist in stormwater management. - c.
-Pavement restoration.
-Pavement restoration following trenching shall be in accordance with recommendations of the Borough Engineer. - 4.
-Curbs, gutters and sidewalks.
-Sidewalks and curbs shall be installed along all proposed public and private streets, common driveways and common parking areas. - a.
-Regardless of the size of land development proposal, sidewalks and curbs shall be required whenever they fill a gap in an existing network. - b.
-Sidewalks shall be not less than four feet in width, although the Borough Council may require additional width where higher volumes of pedestrian traffic are anticipated. - c.
-Sidewalks shall not extend beyond the right-of-way line of public streets or the equivalent right-of-way line of private streets unless located in legal easements guaranteeing adequate pedestrian access. - d.
-Sidewalks shall be provided in appropriate locations to provide safe and efficient pedestrian access between parking areas and nonresidential buildings and between buildings in multi-building land developments. - e.
-Additional sidewalks shall be required where deemed necessary by the Borough Council to provide access to schools, churches, parks, community facilities and commercial centers and to provide necessary pedestrian circulation within land development where otherwise required sidewalks would not be sufficient for public safety and convenience. - f.
-Sidewalks shall be designed to facilitate access and use by the handicapped. - g.
-Sidewalks shall be laterally pitched at a slope of not less than 3/8 inch per foot to provide for adequate surface drainage towards the street. - h.
-At corners and pedestrian street-crossing points, sidewalks shall be extended to the curb line with an adequate apron area for anticipated pedestrian traffic.
-Accessible ramps will be installed at the curb. - Sidewalks shall not exceed a grade of 12%.
+Where feasible, an approved permeable pavement is encouraged to assist in stormwater management. - (c) Pavement restoration.
+Pavement restoration following trenching shall be in accordance with recommendations of the Borough Engineer. - (4) Curbs, gutters and sidewalks.
+Sidewalks and curbs shall be installed along all proposed public and private streets, common driveways and common parking areas. - (a) Regardless of the size of land development proposal, sidewalks and curbs shall be required whenever they fill a gap in an existing network. - (b) Sidewalks shall be not less than 4 feet in width, although the Borough Council may require additional width where higher volumes of pedestrian traffic are anticipated. - (c) Sidewalks shall not extend beyond the right-of-way line of public streets or the equivalent right-of-way line of private streets unless located in legal easements guaranteeing adequate pedestrian access. - (d) Sidewalks shall be provided in appropriate locations to provide safe and efficient pedestrian access between parking areas and nonresidential buildings and between buildings in multi-building land developments. - (e) Additional sidewalks shall be required where deemed necessary by the Borough Council to provide access to schools, churches, parks, community facilities and commercial centers and to provide necessary pedestrian circulation within land development where otherwise required sidewalks would not be sufficient for public safety and convenience. - (f) Sidewalks shall be designed to facilitate access and use by the handicapped. - (g) Sidewalks shall be laterally pitched at a slope of not less than 3% inch per foot to provide for adequate surface drainage towards the street. - (h) At corners and pedestrian street-crossing points, sidewalks shall be extended to the curb line with an adequate apron area for anticipated pedestrian traffic.
+Accessible ramps will be installed at the curb. - (i) Sidewalks shall not exceed a grade of 12%.
 Steps or a combination of steps and ramps shall be utilized to maintain the maximum grades, where necessary.
-A nonslip surface texture shall be used. - j.
-The grades and paving of sidewalks shall be continuous across driveways, except in certain cases where heavy traffic volume dictates special treatment. - k.
-The thickness and type of construction of all sidewalks, curbs and gutters shall be in accordance with the specifications adopted by Borough Council by resolution and maintained by the Borough Engineer and be consistent with the Americans with Disability Act.
-An approved permeable pavement is encouraged to assist in stormwater management.
+A nonslip surface texture shall be used. - (j) The grades and paving of sidewalks shall be continuous across driveways, except in certain cases where heavy traffic volume dictates special treatment. - (k) The thickness and type of construction of all sidewalks, curbs and gutters shall be in accordance with the specifications adopted by Borough Council by resolution and maintained by the Borough Engineer and be consistent with the Americans with Disability Act.
+An approved permeable pavement is encouraged to assist in